 Because it will help people remember you more.
 You tell a story about what you want to do for and with the world.
 It basically gives some Oomph! to the pitch.
 I have helped a lot of cool startups at tech conferences all over Europe, and one of the cool things about that is that I get to present the business idea behind the startup to potential readers/investors/users.
-One thing I have notised is that the potential investors don’t ask you “what you do?” they ask you “what is this? and why are you doing it?” and then you start describing what you have build.
-And why you have build it.
+One thing I have noticed is that the potential investors don’t ask you “what you do?” they ask you “what is this? and why are you doing it?” and then you start describing what you have built.
+And why you have built it.
 And how it will make money. aka: what your startup is.

 You need to have the exact same self-esteem as the startups they have around their mission product.
 So instead of saying

 “I do strategy and implementation”

 “I do fun stuff.
 I am a curly grounded Scandinavian business avant-gardist who revolutionizes the business world one company at the time by helping them getting more clear about the substance in their brand and how to create involvement”.

 It speaks more of my vision instead of what I actually do.
 I could also have said, “I type – a lot!”.
 Which is something I also do.

 An elevator pitch is like an entrance to discovery

 I make sure that people can go in and discover me and share my vision by giving them some of my “stuff” a business card.
 My sticker saying “sorry- I don’t do the mainstream” and I ask them to hook up with me online in order to get involved.
 Either in business rockers or on henrietteweber.com.

 Whatever you do – balance your elevator pitch between how much you stand out, what your mission is, with how you can serve.

 Like the elevator pitch wheel, I have drawn at the beginning of this post.